KidsDoHPC/Guardian/README.md

 ```
 [http/https] :// [TLD] / [Resoure]
 ```
-Guardian expect an ending forward slash ("/") on ending TLD, otherwise the request will fail.
+Guardian expect an ending forward slash ("/") on ending TLD, otherwise the request will fail. **Note:** Although a specific Domain is accepted, does not automaticly make all resources on the Domain accepted by **Guardian**.

 ## Limitations
 Guardian cannot pass along authentication for security reasons.
 Some websites/API's might also block the request sent by Guardian.